erroronline1/caro/readme.md

 * Dragging elements for reordering doesn't work on Android because touch-events do not include this function.
 Safari in iOS triggers the drag event on longpress but is not capable of triggering the context menu in this case.
 Constructing document components and documents, audits and text templates most probably need devices with mice or a supported pointer. iOS with a Magic-Keyboard works though.
 * Reordered images will disappear - but not being lost in the currently edited data-structure.
 * The calendar is usable from 1970-01-01 until 2079-06-06.
 This is due to limitations of SQL-Server as time of writing.
-* There are some limitations and differences as opposed to [regular](https://www.rfc-editor.org/rfc/rfc7763.html) or rather [GitHub-flavoured](https://github.github.com/gfm/) Markdown if you're familiar with that:
+* There are some limitations and differences as opposed to [regular](https://www.rfc-editor.org/rfc/rfc7763.html) or rather [GitHub-flavoured](https://github.github.com/gfm/) Markdown if you're familiar with that.
+See [source](https://github.com/erroronline1/markdown) for further details.
     * images can be embedded but lack proper fetching within CARO context due to the Service-Worker
-    * multiple lines for list items must end with one or more spaces on the previous line, linebreaks within lists behave a bit different than regular Markdown
-    * this flavour currently lacks support of
-        * definitions
-        * multiline code within lists
-		* syntax highlighting
-		* footnotes
-		* emojis
 * Timetracking makes use of time inputs for working hours and breaks which may be confusing if your browsers locale settings forces a 12h-layout.
 Please speak to your systems operator for a decent locale setting.

 [Content](#content)